ImNoahDev/APC-ups-Home-Assistant/README.md

 ### All operating systems
 This assumes that **apcupsd** has already been installed:

-Dowload the Universal release of this script, edit the ApcStartup.sh file and put the path of the python script in (apcrest.py).
+Dowload the Universal release of this script and install **TMUX**, edit the ApcStartup.sh file and put the path of the python script in (apcrest.py).
-Install tmux

 Go co cronjob with ```crontab -e```, press ```i``` then add ```@reboot /path/to/script/ApcStartup.sh``` (make sure to put the correct path to ApcStartup.sh)